catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

+Strengthened paragraph:
-Environmental datasets on air quality, temperature changes, and pollution levels are typically presented in formats inaccessible to non-specialists, limiting community understanding and engagement with local environmental issues.
-Dr. Chen wanted to create visualisation tools that make complex environmental data immediately comprehensible while maintaining scientific accuracy.
-She developed an open-source data visualisation platform specifically designed for community use, allowing residents to explore hyperlocal environmental data through interactive maps and timelines.
-The platform was piloted with three environmental justice organizations representing 5,000+ community members.
-Dr. Chen provided training to 15 community organisers on using the tools for advocacy.
-The platform has been accessed 12,000+ times and was cited in two community-led planning consultations, with organisers reporting thath it "transformed how we could advocate with evidence."
+"Environmental datasets on air quality, temperature changes, and pollution levels are typically presented in formats inaccessible to non-specialists, limiting community understanding and engagement with local environmental issues.
+Dr. Chen developed an open-source data visualisation platform that makes complex environmental data immediately comprehensible while maintaining scientific accuracy, specifically designed for community use.
+The platform allows residents to explore hyperlocal environmental data through interactive maps and timelines.
+She piloted it with three environmental justice organisations representing 5,000+ community members and provided training to 15 community organisers on using the tools for advocacy.
+The platform has been accessed 12,000+ times and was cited in two community-led planning consultations, with organisers reporting that it "transformed how we could advocate with evidence".

 <details class="ocar-breakdown">